AinTunez/BBREST.NET/README.md

 ### RestApp.Request

 The `RestApp` class has only one public method –– the `Request` method.
-All authentication is handled automatically refreshing the access token as needed. `Request` operates on this syntax:
+The access token is refreshed automatically as needed. `Request` operates on this syntax:

 ```c#
 myRestApp.Request(string method, string path, (string|object) jsonObject);